 International and Overseas Divorce

-Australia, due to its no fault system, is one of the simplest jurisdictions in the world to obtain a divorce.
-You do not have to prove the break down of the marriage was the fault of the other party as is the case in many other parts of the world.
-The only thing you do have to prove is that you were separated for a period of at least 12 months.
+Australia has a “no fault divorce” system, which means that it is one of the simplest jurisdictions in the world to obtain a divorce.
+The only thing that must be proven is that you have been separated for a period of at least 12 months and that the relationship has broken down irretrievably.
 If you are an Australian living in an overseas jurisdiction you may be able to apply for divorce in Australia.
-If you are a citizen of another country living in Australia and your country of citizenship does not have a no fault divorce then you may still be able to apply for divorce in Australia.
+If you are a citizen of another country living in Australia and your country of citizenship does not have a ‘no fault divorce’ system then you may still be able to apply for divorce in Australia.

-The conditions are set out in section 104 of the Family Law Act 1975 (“the Act”).
-One of the conditions is that the Respondent in the proceedings in that foreign jurisdiction is either a resident or a citizen of that country.
+The conditions are set out in section 104 of the Family Law Act 1975.
+One of the conditions is that the respondent in the proceedings in that foreign jurisdiction is either a resident or a citizen of that country.
 There are other conditions that may enable the overseas divorce to be recognised.
 For example, it states that such divorce will also be valid if one of the applicants in that divorce proceeding is a resident of that country at the time of the application for the divorce.

 An overseas divorce may not always be beneficial to you.
 For example, in some countries, a divorce order may also conclude your financial matters using a different methodology to that used in Australia and in some cases may produce a drastically different result.
 Therefore, it is extremely important to seek advice from a family lawyer in Australia and in that overseas jurisdiction before making a decision as to where to get divorced.